-The provider of eye services must request prior approval from the Department of Health Area Office Medical Director or their designee for items and services for which prior approval is required.
+The provider of vision services must request prior approval from the Department of Health for items and services which require prior approval.
 If prior approval is granted, the provider will receive a Prior Approval Number.
 This number must always appear on the claim when billing for items and services that require prior approval.
-Prior approval by the Department of Health Area Office Medical Director or their designee is required for the following items and services:
+Prior approval by the Department of Health is required for the following items and services: